Add Preferred Languages to the iPad Air 2

 You're watching VisiHow.
 This is a tutorial on how to add preferred languages to the iPad Air 2.
 Preferred languages on the iPad are languages that you prefer to use.
 If you're bilingual or multilingual and you speak more than one language, you may prefer, for example, to read web sites in both English and Russian.
 In this case, you may want to have the preferred languages set up on your iPad Air 2.

-- 10In this video, iPad is turned up a little to let the orientation change back to the landscape mode that it have had previously.Now you'll see that you have a list of languages.Advertisement
+- 10Now you'll see that you have a list of languages.In this video, iPad is turned up a little to let the orientation change back to the landscape mode that it have had previously.Advertisement

 This has been a VisiHow tutorial on how you can add preferred languages to your iPad Air 2.
 If you have any additional questions, comments, or suggestions about adding preferred languages to the "Language & Region" section of your iPad, just let us know in the section below; and we'll be happy to help you.
 Thanks for choosing VisiHow!
 Have a great day!